Child Abuse, Detection and Treatment

 Vera Regina Fonseca will discuss how the lack of an emotional nurturing environment during early childhood has a deep and long-lasting impact in child development.
 When, besides failing in providing security, caretakers impinge upon children physical and / or psychological suffering, the very core of the self is damaged, opening the path to the trans-generational repetition of the trauma.
 It is the responsibility of the state to cut the lethal circle of abuse and its consequences.
 When it denies such a role, the spreading and spiralling of violence runs a free course.
 We are currently witnessing in Brazil, the dissolving of several committees linked to the regulation and enforcement of child protection.
 As psychoanalysts we have the duty to alert to the catastrophic outcome of such neglect.
 Download paper

 , MD, F.I.P.A – is an Adult, Adolescent and Child Psychiatrist and Psychoanalyst in the San Francisco Bay Area.
 She is a Training and Supervising Psychoanalyst and Child Analytic Supervisor at San Francisco Centre for Psychoanalysis.
 She is currently the chair of the IPA’s Inter-Committee Project on Child Abuse.
-She served as Chair of the North American Committee on Child and Adolescent Psychoanalysis / IPA and Associate Chair of the Committee of Women and Psychoanalysis.
+She served as Chair of the North American Committee on Child and Adolescent Psychoanalysis / and associate member of the Committee of Women and Psychoanalysis (COWAP).
 She is a clinical professor, adjunct at Stanford University School of Medicine, Department of Psychiatry and Behavioural Science.
 She has a special interest in psychoanalytic aspects of assisted reproductive technology, twins, adoption, and global health.
 She is involved in Flying Doctors Mission.

 – is a Fellow of the British Psychoanalytical Society.
 She lives and works in full time practice in London.
 Jennifer is a child, adolescent and adult psychoanalyst.
 She is a supervising analyst for child and adolescent psychoanalysis.
 Originally trained at the Anna Freud Centre, she then worked on the clinical and teaching staff for over 20 years.
 Jennifer also worked in the public sector as a consultant.
 Her special interests include the links between child and adult psychoanalysis, adopted and looked-after children, and the interface between politics and psychoanalysis.